Key Metrics for eCommerce Performance Analysis

 • Sales trend analysis

 Forecasting tools reduce risk and support better budgeting.
-Instead of reacting after sales drop, you can plan ahead and act early.
+Instead of reacting after sales drop, plan ahead and act early.
 This approach keeps decisions proactive and consistent.

 Integrating Analytics with CRM and Other Platforms

 Connecting analytics with CRM systems creates a complete customer view.
-Sales history, browsing behavior, and support messages come together in one place.
+Sales history, browsing behavior, and support messages come together.
 This strengthens ecommerce business analytics because teams can see the full journey, not just one touchpoint.

 When analytics connect with other platforms, data flows smoothly between systems.
 This reduces manual work and cuts reporting errors.
-As a result, marketing, sales, and operations can work from the same numbers.
+Marketing, sales, and operations can work from the same numbers.

 Advantages of Integration